sophiasharif/CS111/lab3/lab3/README.md

 ...
 ```

+The mutex, while ensuring thread safety, introduces significant overhead.
+Since the mutex is global, it disallows parallelism in adding entries.
+Each thread must wait for the mutex to be released before it can perform an operation, leading to a performance bottleneck.

-Although v1 is thread-safe, it performs worse than the base version because the overhead of acquiring and releasing a mutex is signifiacnt relative to the speed of the operations being performed and we don't have any parallelism in adding entries because the `hash_table_v1_add_entry` function can never run simultaneously on multiple threads.
+Further, v1 is slower than the base version because of the overhead of creating and destroying the threads and context switching between different threads.
+Since we actually don't get any parallelism, this is just extra work on top of the ultimately sequential hash table insertion in the v1 version, while the v0 version does not have such overhead.

 ## Second Implementation